Omay238/gooberts-spoopy-world/README.md

 this project was made in a week for the hack club siege week 5, with the theme "spooky" (eeks!). as of writing i've gotten like 30 hours sunken into the game.

+update: now it's made in two weeks OwO! very cool stuff. anyways, for siege week like 7 or smth with the theme space.

 ## tech stack lololol
 godot - game engine at the core of the game (woahhh)
 inkscape - vector graphics editor, used for most things